wjyandre/LimGen/README.md

 # *LimGen*
 *LimGen* is an Automatic Limerick Generation system that uses Adaptive Multi-Template Constraints (AMTC), Multi-Templated Beam Search (MTBS), Storyline Algorithm, pre-trained small (345M) [GPT-2](https://openai.com/blog/better-language-models/) and various NLP tools.
 The paper *''There once was a really bad poet, it was automated but you didn’t know it''* that introduced *LimGen* is included in [TACL](https://transacl.org/index.php/tacl) 2021.
 This repository also includes modified previous state-of-the-art sonnet generation system ([DeepSpeare](https://www.aclweb.org/anthology/P18-1181/)).
 Various beam search baselines are also included.

+# Experiment Data

+It includes data from all experiments in our paper, i.e. the comparative experiments run in Amazon Mechanical Turks, the expert judgement experiment, and diversity experiment.
+Additonally, we also included more generated limericks from *LimGen* for fun.

 # Requirements
 - Recommend to create 2 virtual environments
-- For LimGen with GPT2:
+- For *LimGen* with GPT2:
 	- `conda create -n LimGen python=3.6 tensorflow==1.12.0`
 	- `conda activate LimGen`
 	- For GPU usage in CUDA-enabled machines, `pip3 install tensorflow-gpu==1.12.0`